Occupational health law: 5 points to remember

 1 - Occupational health and safety department

-• Inter-company prevention and occupational health services: From now on, inter-company prevention and occupational health services can rely on a network of corresponding practitioners from among volunteer general practitioners to carry out part of the information and prevention visits.
-The inter-company occupational health and prevention services are subject to a certification procedure, carried out by an independent body, with the aim of assessing the following against a set of standards:
+Inter-company occupational health and safety services: From now on, inter-company occupational health and safety services can draw on a network of participating practitioners—comprising volunteer private practitioners—to conduct some of the informational and preventive visits.
+Inter-company occupational health and safety services are subject to a certification process conducted by an independent body, which aims to evaluate them against established standards regarding:

 • The quality and effectiveness of services rendered as part of the compulsory service base package;